mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 ## **13. Omission**

 We leave out key details or facts that could undermine our story or make us look bad.
-**Why it’s dangerous:** Omission is the most elegant lie — technically true, but morally false.
+**Why it’s dangerous:** Omission is the most elegant lie,  technically true, but morally false.

 ---